Cheryl-Lau/astero/README.md

 work_bench_gyre is an example work dir for TAR computation with GYRE. work_bench_adipls is an example work dir for 2nd-Pert computation with ADIPLS.
-These two particular work directories were used for generating benchmarks in our project, but they are also suitable for grid scanning.
+These two work directories were used for generating benchmarks in our project, but they are also suitable for grid scanning.

 work_gGbA_fine_2 is an example work dir used for GYRE fine grid scanning.